jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 ANGELA: 	Well,
         	yeah,
-        	you don't like that.
+        	you don't like that,

-ANGELA: 	Do you but --
+		do you, but --

 DORIS:  	No,
         	It chokes me to death.